ffurkAn/Workshops/The time frame and draft agenda for the 1st ITEA review meeting of ModelWriter.md

 1. Introduction (15 min): 9:00
      - The project idea,
-     - The consortium structure (maybe efforts and costs)
+     - The consortium structure (efforts and costs)
      - Project industrialization triangle and business market
      - Overall to the progress
      - The schedule of the day
      - Present a single slide with all the deliverables due to date, and their current status
 2. UC presentations (5 min each => 45min): 9:15
-      (To present the current situation vs what the project output could enable)
     - France
       - UC-FR-01: Synchronization between Models and Documentation (OBEO)
       - UC-FR-02: Enterprise Architecture (OBEO)